 - The child is beginning school, and the order was created when the child was younger than school age

 - There is evidence that one parent is abusing drugs or alcohol while caring for the child

 - There have been domestic abuse charges filed against one parent or another member in the family home where the child resides

 - The child has stated a preference for custody that is different from the current order

 There are several other changes in circumstances not previously mentioned that could warrant a change in custody.
 Additionally, the reasons cited above are not always guaranteed to be accepted by the court.
 The court will have to look extensively at each case and the unique details to determine whether or not to accept the modification.

 Modifying your current custody order can be a challenging matter.
-The Somerset County child custody modification attorneys at DeTommaso Law Group are here to assist those seeking a child custody modification.
+The Somerset County child custody modification attorneys at DeTommaso Law Group, LLC are here to assist those seeking a child custody modification.
 Call our team today at (908) 274-3028 to set up a consultation.